-How do I customize the default appearance of a document?
+How do I set the default font family, point size, indentation of a document?

-All environment settings, like point size, font family and indentation2, are configured with the standard troff requests.
+All environment settings2 such as these are configured with the standard troff requests.
 If you set the point size at the beginning of the document, before any mg macros have been called, it will be correctly set for the entire document.
 This works because mg's environments initially copy all their settings from 0, the default environment.